baldurk/renderdoc/docs/getting_started/faq.rst

 #.
 RenderDoc as an optimisation will not save or restore the contents of render targets at the start of the frame if it believes they will be entirely overwritten in the frame.
 This detection is typically accurate but means targets are cleared to black or full depth rather than accumulating, even if that accumulation is not intentional it may be the cause of the bug.

-    This behaviour can be overridden by enabling 'Save all initials' in the :doc:`capture options <capture_options>`.
+    This behaviour can be overridden by enabling 'Save all initials' in the :doc:`capture options <../how/how_capture_log>`.

 I can't launch my program for capture directly.
 Can I capture it anyway?
 ------------------------------------------------------------------------